20 November 2018

 The University of Cambridge Local Examinations Syndicate (UCLES), now known as Cambridge Assessment, in response to requests to authenticate a candidate’s exam certificate, today said: “We can only confirm or verify results at the direct request of or with the permission of a candidate.”

-“This is in accordance with the provisions of the Data Protection Act 1998 and section 40 of the Freedom of Information Act 2000.”
+“This is in accordance with the provisions of the General Data Protection Regulations, Data Protection Act 2018 and section 40 of the Freedom of Information Act 2000.”

-The organisation also confirmed that according to the Regulations for 1961, African Language papers, including those for Hausa were set for the West African School Certificate.
+The organisation also confirmed that according to the Regulations for 1961, African Language papers, including those for Hausa were set for the West African School Certificate (WASC).

 - Examination results were classed in grades by 1 to 9.
 1,2,3,4,5 & 6 indicate a Pass with Credit; 7 & 8 indicate a Pass; 9 indicates a Failure.

 - To pass the School Certificate, candidates had to pass examinations in a variety of groups.
 It was compulsory to pass English Language, but not Maths, in order to gain the Certificate.

 - The number of candidates who sat for the WASC Hausa examination in 1961 was 152.

 - Our records show that Hausa was set in the Northern Region in 1961.